ST10204902/Peeper-XBCAD/README.md

 The application can be run in different ways:

-run the `npx expo start` command in terminal and scan the Qr code with an IPhone/Android phone
+run the `npx expo start` command in terminal and scan the QR code with an IPhone/Android phone

 ## Related Links